 The amount of bonds or other indebtedness backed by the tax increment shall not exceed \$30,000,000 (thirty million dollars), provided that the principal amount of any debt refunded or refinanced shall not be counted in computing such total.
-The final maturity date on any bonded or other indebtedness backed by the tax increment from eligible properties shall be on or before December 31, 2048, that the principal amount of any debt refunded or refinanced shall not be counted in computing such total.
+The final maturity date on any bonded or other indebtedness backed by the tax increment from eligible properties shall be on or before December 31, 2048.